bobmitch/ps2announcer/README.md

 Always. :) Either add issues here on github, or join myself and all the testers/users at [my Discord server](https://discord.gg/m9cm26).

-## Why Can't I Upload My Sounds/Images To Your Server?
+## Why Can't I Upload My Images To Your Server?

-I didn't want people to have to register/give up their anonymity in order to use this site, and in fact the early versions stored all of the user configuration data in localStorage to further maximize this goal.
-The OBS feature and ease of sharing soundpacks made some server-side shenanigans somewhat necessary.
+Images (animated gifs especially) are typically much larger than short audio clips, and images are not the primary focus of this app, which is making stupid noises.

-I also didn't want to have to deal with any copyright issues that may arise other than removing links if required.
+Imgur is great for hosting images, and I use their links for the default gifs.